mikwielgus/forum-dl/README.md

 - vBulletin
 - Xenforo

-The following output formats are currently supported:
+The following output formats are supported:

 - Babyl
 - JSONL